 “The relevance of cosmopolitanism is fast becoming more than theoretical.
 As a matter of daily reality and to a degree previously unknown, we are faced with the experiences of others everywhere.
 This imposes new demands on consciences and nationalistic categories.
 Literature is not immune from such demands; one might even suggest, since we writers are concerned with reality and conscientiousness, that literature should be unusually interested in these demands.
 This does not mean that a new artistic regime is upon us.
 Writers, in order to produce something truly worthwhile, must be ruled only by their deepest impulses, which can come from anywhere and lead in a million valuable directions.
 But it does seem that those who internalize the new world have every chance of writing something newly interesting.”

 We are faced with the experiences of others everywhere.
 For O’Neill – who was born in Ireland and grew up in Mozambique, Turkey, Iran, and the Netherlands, with a Turkish mother and an Irish father, who spoke to him in French and English, respectively – this wide-eyed perspective was forced upon him at a young age.
 His life is an extreme embodiment of globalization’s steady sprawl, but his use of “we” in the paragraph above is not accidental: in the last fifty years, a dramatic shift has occurred for most writers.
-Rather than nailing the “manners and morals” (as Lionel Trilling would have it) of a largely homogenous, well-known local surrounding, authors in a globalized era are increasingly tasked with depicting diverse surroundings, or diverse cultures in a single setting.
+Rather than nailing the “manners and morals” (as Lionel Trilling would have it) of a largely homogeneous, well-known local surrounding, authors in a globalized era are increasingly tasked with depicting diverse surroundings, or diverse cultures in a single setting.
 And to do justice to “the experiences of others everywhere” is no small task.
 These are precisely the “demands on consciences and nationalistic categories” that O’Neill is referring to: finding the empathy and curiosity to write outside of “your own” culture.
 But what happens when you lack a nationalistic category to call your own?

 Although my parents are both American, and I grew up going to English-speaking schools, I share, to some extent, O’Neill’s international upbringing.
 I was born in Hamburg, and, as a result of my father’s career, grew up in Philadelphia, London, Atlanta, Minneapolis, Shanghai, and Singapore.
 Like O’Neill, who now lives in New York, I have also settled “abroad”: I have lived in Berlin for the past six years, which is the longest I’ve lived anywhere.